mattweale/azure-orbital-aqua-infrastructure/README.md

 A couple of things are yet to be automated so need to be done manually:

 * A .netrc file containing NASA DRL credentials is required in the IPOPP user home directory.
-* Use blobfuse2 to mount /raw-contact-data and /shared containers deployed as part of TCP to Blob [documentation](https://github.com/Azure/azure-storage-fuse).
+* Update crontab to mount /raw-contact-data and /shared after reboot: > blobfuse2 mount all /bf2all --config-file=/opt/blob-fuse/config.yaml --allow-other